raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

    "know".
-Don't get me wrong, even when I prefer open sources at all, I am using your proprietary Linux-driver, which just works fine and stable, and I also appreciate the straigt fixing log etc.
+Don't get me wrong, even when I prefer open sources at all, I am using your proprietary Linux-driver, which just works fine and stable, and I also appreciate the straight fixing log etc.
 So I do not complain about the driver, but your youngest policies.

 ## Details